Why Are Reviews Important For Small Businesses?

 After all, most fake reviews follow the same patterns and styles.
 They are pathetically easy to spot.
 Especially for today’s new breed of discerning consumers.

 Besides, there are better ways to manage the process of getting customer reviews.
-And if you’re selling products and interacting with customers, then rest assured an untapped pool of reviews exist.
+And if you’re selling products and interacting with customers, then rest assured an untapped pool of reviews exists.
 But you need a plan for getting them.

 What About Bad Reviews?